jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

 MIDIUtils.MIDI_InitializeTake(take, enforceargs = true)
 --[[
     MIDI_InitializeTake: gather the events in a MediaItem_Take for use with MIDIUtils.
-Practically, this call is optional -- API calls will automatically call MIDI_InitializeTake internally if the provided take is not already prepared.
+In simple usage, this call is optional -- API calls will automatically call MIDI_InitializeTake() internally if the provided take is not already prepared.

+                         NOTE: if using MIDIUtils in a defer() script, you will want to either call this once per defer cycle to ensure that the MIDIUtils internal state is synced with the take state.

                          The optional 'enforceargs' argument can be used to disable API argument type enforcement for efficiency in production code.

     Arguments:
       MediaItem_Take take: the MediaItem_Take provided by REAPER